 There’s one application of machine learning where we find especially high error rates for minority groups: anomaly detection.
 This is the idea of detecting behavior that deviates from the norm as evidence of abuse against a system.
 A good example is the Nymwars controversy, where Google, Facebook, and other tech companies aimed to block users who used uncommon (hence, presumably fake) names.

 Further, suppose that in some cultures, most people receive names from a small set of names, whereas in other cultures, names might be more diverse, and it might be common for names to be unique.
 For users in the latter culture, a popular name would be more likely to be fake.
 In other words, the same feature that constitutes evidence towards a prediction in one group might constitute evidence against the prediction for another group.Hardt.

 If we’re not careful, learning algorithms will generalize based on the majority culture, leading to a high error rate for minority groups.
-This is because of the desire to avoid overfitting, that is, picking up patterns that arise due to random noise rather than true differences.
-One way to avoid this is to explicitly model the differences between groups, although there are both technical and ethical challenges associated with this, as we’ll show in later chapters.
+Attempting to avoid this by making the model more complex runs into a different problem: overfitting to the training data, that is, picking up patterns that arise due to random noise rather than true differences.
+One way to avoid this is to explicitly model the differences between groups, although there are both technical and ethical challenges associated with this.

 The pitfalls of action